Vaeshkar/aicf-core/examples/.ai/conversation-log.md

 *"I want it to be for the world, but not stolen from me.
 That is all."* - Dennis van Leeuwen

-This led to choosing AGPL-3.0 over patents, ensuring maximum accessibility while preventing proprietary theft.
+This led to choosing MIT over patents, ensuring maximum accessibility while preventing proprietary theft.

 ### The Historic Moment 💫